instrumentthegrid/website-astro/src/content/sections/testimonial.md

     avatar: "/images/authors/Amir.png"
     content: <i>One of the things I really like about the GVP sensors is that they give us COMTRADE data files at 10,000 samples per second from any point in time.
 This allows us to use our Wavewin software to identify lightning strikes, distortion, frequency deviations, and outages.
 The possibilities are amazing.
 This new technology is just in time.</i>

+  - name: Stan Hoptroff
+    designation: President - Hoptroff & Co. // Former NERC VP & CTO
+    avatar: "/images/authors/Stan.png"
+    content: <i>GridVisibility's solution provides a truly unique "outside/in" view of the grid's performance.
+Not only is the GridVisibility Platform complimentary to existing utility performance monitoring solutions, but it provides a system-wide perspective we’ve never had before, along with an additional level of resiliency that will benefit many utilities and their customers.
+Bottom line.
+Resiliency and reliable performance of the electric grid is in everyone's best interest…and GridVisibility will be an important part of the solution.</i>
 ---